zebedeeio/zbd-next-starter-playground/README.md

 ## Deploy on Vercel

-The easiest way to deploy this project is to use the Vercel Deploy button below and pass your ZEBEDEE API Key in the settings.
+To make the most out of this Playground, deploy the project to Vercel using the Deploy button below and pass your ZEBEDEE API Key in the settings.
 This will spin up an instance of the Dev Playground connected to YOUR ZEBEDEE account.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fzebedeeio%2Fnextjs-zebedee-starter&env=ZEBEDEE_API_KEY&envDescription=Your%20ZEBEDEE%20project%20API%20key&demo-title=ZEBEDEE%20%2B%20Next.js%20Starter&demo-description=Starter%20kit%20for%20using%20ZEBEDEE%20API%20with%20Next.js%20fullstack%20applications&demo-url=https%3A%2F%2Fnextjs-zebedee-starter.vercel.app%2F&demo-image=https%3A%2F%2Fi.imgur.com%2FNf8wRgv.png)